vano1919/Parking_Management_System/README.md

 - **Comprehensive Data Validation**: Ensures that all user inputs are correct and valid for reliable data storage.
 - **Cross-Platform Compatibility**: Supports various operating systems thanks to the Python-based development.
 - **Detailed Record-Keeping**: Generates PDF receipts and maintains a historical database of all parking transactions.
 - **Printing**: Makes possible to print receipt after custimizing logos and naming you can use this feature personally.
+To use this feature you should have file with logos and file with prefered fonts.
 - **Secure Data Management**: Implements best practices for data security, including encrypted database storage.
 - **Beckup**: Backuping databases databases on to another directory, deletes old* backups.